dhebrink/InternProject/README.md

      it be more functional than pretty.
 If you can think of anything else that Mary Sue Client might find useful on the interface, feel free to add it.

+ **BONUS:**
- Bonus: If there's anything else bothering you about the code, go ahead and feel free to change it.
-Be sure to put "Bonus" in the commit message please. :)
+ If there's anything else bothering you about the code, go ahead and feel free to change it.
+Make each additional update in its own commit and be sure to put "Bonus" in the commit message.

+When you are finished, submit a Pull Request to the `master` branch of this repository.